stevenblair/rapid61850/README.md

 # Rapid-prototyping protection schemes with IEC 61850 #

 The goal of this software is to automatically generate C/C++ code which reads and writes GOOSE and Sampled Value packets.
 Any valid IEC 61850 Substation Configuration Description (SCD) file, describing GOOSE and/or SV communications, can be used as the input.
 The output code is lightweight and platform-independent, so it can run on a variety of devices, including low-cost microcontrollers.
-It's ideal for rapid-prototyping new protection and control systems that require communications.
+It's ideal for rapid-prototyping new power system protection and control systems that require communications.
+But the software could also be used to implement the communications for any general purpose system.

+This readme file describes how to set up the software, and its basic use.

 *The code is meant to be a proof of concept, and is highly experimental.
 It has not been tested on many SCD files.*